rclone/rclone/docs/content/filtering.md

 you must use include rules for all the files you want in the include statement.
 For more flexibility use the `--filter-from` flag.

-`--exclude-from` has no effect when combined with `--files-from` or `--files-from-raw` flags.
+`--include-from` has no effect when combined with `--files-from` or `--files-from-raw` flags.

-`--exclude-from` followed by `-` reads filter rules from standard input.
+`--include-from` followed by `-` reads filter rules from standard input.

 ### `--filter` - Add a file-filtering rule